cloudmesh-community/hid-sp18-705/project-code/vm/README.md

 **This method is not recommended**.
-It is error prone (the install process has to be run multiple times before each node is able to connect) and has been included here only to document that I made a failed attempt to use it for this project.
+It is error prone (the install process has to be run multiple times before each node is able to connect) and has been included here only to document that I made an attempt to use it for this project.